thin-edge/meta-tedge/README.md

 ## Current progress

-Currently, minimal thin-edge installation is completed i.e `tedge` and `tedge-mapper` modules.

-TODO: Adding remaining modules and plugins to `meta-tedge`
+Currently, all thin-edge modules are added to the layer.